Obeid Law Firm

 She has also played an active role in the international arbitration community, serving on the board of Cairo’s arbitration centre and as vice chair of the IBA arbitration committee, and becoming president of the Chartered Institute of Arbitrators in 2017 – the first woman from the Middle East to take on the role.

 Nowadays, Nayla is not the only Obeid on the scene.
 Her son Ziad joined the firm in 2011 after training as a civil engineer and practising at Freshfields Bruckhaus Deringer in Paris and Dubai.
-He specialises in construction disputes and sits as an arbitrator.
+He specialises in construction disputes and sits as an arbitrator and on the steering committee of the IBA arbitration committee’s under-40 group.

 Daughter Zeina Obeid is also now an associate at the firm, having completed her PhD at University Paris II Panthéon-Assas on the set aside of awards in Arab countries.